epinio/epinio/docs/decisions/20231013-authorization-roles.md

 *Note:*
 An annotation will be used because labels have length-limitations and we don't want to be restricted about the number of roles.
 Also we don't need to perform any kind of lookup over the role.

-In the previous example the user has the roles `epinio-role-reader` and `admin::workspace`.
+In the previous example the user has the roles `epinio-role-reader` and `admin:workspace`.
 When working in the  namespace `workspace` the `admin` role will be used, otherwise the role `epinio-role-reader`.

 A `Role` is defined as a kubernetes `ConfigMap` (no need to be a `Secret`) with a special label (`epinio.io/role: "true"`).
 This resource contains the `actions` that the role can perform, and some metadata that can be used for descriptions (i.e.: the `name`):